MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-machine-learning-server.md

 [Install Machine Learning Server](install/machine-learning-server-install.md) on a supported platform.

-[Choose a quickstart](index.yml) to test-drive capabilities in ten minutes or less.
+[Choose a quickstart](index.yml) to test-drive capabilities in 10 minutes or less.
 Move on to tutorials for in-depth exploration.

 > [!Note]
 > You can use any R or Python IDE to write code using libraries from Machine Learning Server.
 Microsoft offers Python for Visual Studio and R for Visual Studio.
-To use Jupyter Notebook, see [How to configure Jupyter Noteboooks](python/how-to-revoscalepy-jupyter-nb-config.md).
+To use Jupyter Notebook, see [How to configure Jupyter Notebooks](python/how-to-revoscalepy-jupyter-nb-config.md).

 ## See also